sans-blue-team/DNS-Exfiltrate/README.md

 ## Use cases (bash):

-Note that if results are unreliable you can specify the name or IP of the DNS server via `dig @`...

 In the examples below: `<Name>` is the random name provided by Burp Collaborator (AKA, the interaction ID).
 For example: use `q3uv485lz802ad6a7xz6c2izvq1hp6` if your Beef Collaborator address is `q3uv485lz802ad6a7xz6c2izvq1hp6.oastify.com`.
 Use a different query ID for each transfer.

 For `base32`, the `-w63` flag specifies line wrapping at 63 bytes.
 For `xxd` (hex): the `-p` flag is 'output  in  postscript  continuous  hexdump style', and `-c31` is count of 31 hex characters (62 bytes sent).

+If results are unreliable you can specify the name or IP of the DNS server via `dig @`...

 ### Send STDOUT from a command